Towards Deployable OCR models for Indic languages: Introduction

-Segmenting a word into sub-word units is much more difficult for Indian languages compared to English~\cite{BLSTM_ICDAR}.
-Another challenge in development of recognizers for Indian languages is the complex relationships between atomic units of the script (visual), language (text) and the machine representation.
-In a script, the atomic unit is an isolated symbol (a glyph), and from the language perspective atomic unit is an \textit{akshara} or an orthographic syllable.
-And for the machine representation of text, atomic unit is a Unicode point.
-An akshara can be a combination of multiple glyphs in the script.
-Similarly an akshara is often represented by a sequence of multiple Unicodes.
-Akshara wise splitting of the text and mapping from akshraras to the corresponding Unicode sequence require knowledge of the language and script~\cite{BLSTM_ICDAR,minesh_das}.
-For these reasons, approaching text recognition as a sequence modelling problem using CTC has become the de-facto choice for OCR of Indian languages\cite{BLSTM_ICDAR,adnanICDAR_urdu_2013,PraveenDAS}.
-This approach can directly map a sequence of features from the word or line image to a target Unicode sequence, and an explicit alignment between feature sequence and the output Unicode sequence is not required during training. .

-In this work we present a comprehensive empirical study of the the various design choices involved in building a CTC based printed text recognition model for Indian languages.
+Segmenting words into sub-word units presents a significant challenge for Indian languages compared to English~\cite{BLSTM_ICDAR}.
+Developing Indian language recognizers is further complicated by the intricate relationships between script glyphs, language text, and machine representation.
+In the script, the atomic unit is an isolated symbol (glyph), while in the language, it's an \textit{Akshara} or an orthographic syllable.
+Machine text representation uses \textit{Unicode} points.
+An \textit{Akshara} can comprise multiple glyphs, and a sequence of multiple \textit{Unicode} points can represent an \textit{Akshara}.
+Splitting text at \textit{Akshara}s and mapping them to \textit{Unicode} sequences necessitates language and script knowledge~\cite{BLSTM_ICDAR,minesh_das}.
+Therefore, adopting CTC-based sequence modeling has become the standard approach for Indian language OCR~\cite{BLSTM_ICDAR,adnanICDAR_urdu_2013,PraveenDAS}.
+This approach directly maps features from word or line images to target \textit{Unicode} sequences, eliminating the need for explicit alignment during training.
+Our study offers a comprehensive empirical analysis of various design considerations in developing a CTC-based printed text recognition model for Indian languages.

 Our contributions are the following: